Strengthening Child Protection: New EU Regulations Against Child Sexual Abuse

 - Jun 26

-- 2 min read
+- 3 min read

-In a powerful move to combat child sexual abuse (CSA), the European Parliament has adopted an ambitious set of new rules aimed at strengthening protections for children, adapting to emerging technologies, and ensuring justice is never out of reach for survivors.
+In a powerful move to combat child sexual abuse (CSA), the European Parliament has adopted an ambitious set of new rules aimed at strengthening protections for children.
+These regulations adapt to emerging technologies and ensure justice is never out of reach for survivors.
+With an overwhelming 599 votes in favour, the updated legislation signals a unified commitment across the EU to modernize how these crimes are defined, investigated, and punished.

 Key Changes at a Glance